-I believe we must get New Hampshire’s spending under control and our finances in order.
+We must run New Hampshire’s budget just as most of do in our own households.
+We can not spend more than we take in and that which we do spend must be done so in an efficient manor.
 In many respects, we’ve become an instant gratification society with an entitlement mentality.
 We borrow money to buy things we can’t afford and in many cases, do not need.
 Some believe government should provide “free benefits” that go far beyond the temporary safety net originally intended.
 Clearly, there’s no such thing as “free”.
-Everything received from government is paid for by you and I, the taxpaying citizens of New Hampshire.
+Everything received from bureaucracies is paid for by you and I, the taxpaying citizens of New Hampshire.
 The entitlement, tax and spend perspective must change.
-We must convince our neighbors and our elected representatives that living within our means is an absolute necessity.
-Most of us do this in our own households and we should expect no less from our government.
+We must convince our neighbors and our elected representatives that living frugally and within our means is an absolute necessity.

-Smaller, more efficient government is a necessary pursuit and benefits the citizens of New Hampshire in the form of lower taxes and overall fees.
+Smaller, more efficient government is a necessary pursuit and benefits every citizen of New Hampshire in the form of lower taxes and overall fees.
 Where there is waste and redundancy, we must eliminate it.
 Where there is fraud in social programs, we must eliminate it.
-We need to review and monitor public employee wages and benefits and ensure they’re in line with the private sector.
+We need to constantly review and monitor public employee wages and benefits and ensure they’re in line with the private sector.
+Having recently witnessed new classes of “essential and non-essential” employees, I think it shows there may be excesses in bureaucracies that can be solved through attrition.
 Where government can be better served by private enterprise, we must put that work out to bid.
-Finally, New Hampshire has a huge, underfunded employee pension system that requires restructuring to avoid certain, future failure.

-My work obligations occasionally bring me to Europe where unemployment rates in some countries are a staggering 25%.
-I frequently read their newspapers and watch their news on television.
+My work obligations occasionally bring me to Europe where unemployment rates prior to recent events in some countries were a staggering 25%.
+I frequently read their newspapers and watched their news on television.
 Too much spending and borrowing, unrealistic social benefits and entitlements, bloated bureaucracies, and a strangling regulatory environment have lead to near collapse in several countries.
 The financial mess in the Euro zone may be a precursor to our own destiny if we fail to act responsibly.

 Self-sufficiency vs. Governmental dependency

 Decades ago, social safety nets were implemented as relief programs, meant to provide a temporary hand in difficult times.
 Since that time, they have evolved from relief into welfare, then entitlements and finally to a point where now some believe that these programs are long-term or permanent rights.
 The evolution has been slow and insidious, but constant.
 We must persuade and advocate that welfare and social programs are there for the individuals who truly need them, and as a temporary relief as they were originally intended.
-We need to promote self-sufficiency and independence from government handouts.
-We must also eliminate the rampant fraud and misuse of the public’s money and trust.
-Finally, we must reverse recently passed legislation that may needlessly add tens of thousands of New Hampshire’s residents to the Medicaid rolls at the expense of every taxpayer.
+We need to promote self-sufficiency and independence from bureaucratic handouts.

 Right to work – A Unique Perspective